-In Tencent Container Registry (TCR), an image repository is used to manage container images.
+In Tencent Container Registry (TCR) Enterprise Edition, an image repository is used to manage container images.
 A single image repository may contain container images with different tags.
-An image repository belongs to a namespace and inherits the public or private attributes and security scan triggering mode from its namespace.
+An image repository belongs to a namespace and inherits the public or private attribute and security scan triggering mode from its namespace.

-The image repository is the minimum unit for permission management in TCR.
-The instance admin can grant the management or read-only permission to a sub-user.
+An image repository is the minimum unit for permission management in TCR.
+The instance admin can grant image repository management or read-only permission to a sub-user.
 For example, the instance admin can grant the "tom" sub-account only the permission to pull images from the "project-a-frontend" image repository, but disallow the sub-account to push or delete images.
-For more information on other permission management and authorization methods, see Examples of TCR Enterprise Edition Authorization Schemes.
+For more information about other permission management and authorization methods, see Example of Authorization Solution of the Enterprise Edition.
 This document describes how to create and manage an image repository in a TCR Enterprise Edition instance.

-Before creating and managing an image repository for a TCR Enterprise Edition instance, you must complete the following preparations:
+Before creating and managing an image repository for a TCR Enterprise Edition instance, complete the following tasks:

 Creating an image repository

-- Log in to the TCR console and click Image Repository in the left sidebar.
+- Log in to the TCR console and select Image Repository in the left sidebar.

 On the "Image Repository" page, you can view the image repository list of the current instance.
-To change the instance, at the top of the page, select the desired instance name from the "Instance Name" drop-down list.
+To change the instance, select the desired instance name from the "Instance Name" drop-down list at the top of the page.

 - Click Create.
-In the "Create an Image Repository" window that appears, configure the image repository by referring to the following field description.
+In the "Create an Image Repository" window, configure the image repository based on the following information.
+See the figure below.

-- Associated Instance: indicates the currently selected instance, to which the created image repository belongs.
+- Associated Instance: currently selected instance, to which the created image repository belongs.

-- Namespace: indicates the namespace to which the image repository belongs.
-If the list is empty, first create a namespace in the instance.
+- Namespace: namespace to which the image repository belongs.
+If the list is empty, you must create a namespace in the instance.

-- Name: indicates the name of the image repository.
-Its value must be 2 to 200 characters in length and can only contain lowercase letters, numbers, and separators (including periods (.), underscores (_), hyphens (-), and slashes (/).
+- Name: name of the image repository.
+The value must be 2 to 200 characters in length and can only contain lowercase letters, numbers, and separators (including periods (.), underscores (_), hyphens (-), and slashes (/).
 It cannot start or end with a separator or contain several consecutive separators.
 The name can be a multi-level path, such as

 team-01/front/nginx.
-You can set the name based on your business requirements.
+You can set the name flexibly based on your business requirements.

-- Summary: indicates the brief description of the image repository.
-Its value is a string of up to 100 characters.
-You can edit the summary again after the image repository is created.
+- Brief Description: brief description of the image repository.
+It is a string of up to 100 characters.
+You can re-edit the description after the image repository is created.

-- Description: indicates the detailed description of the image repository.
+- Detailed Description: detailed description of the image repository.
 This parameter supports the Markdown syntax.
-Its value is a string of up to 1,000 characters.
+It is a string of up to 1000 characters.
 You can modify the description after the image repository is created.

 After the image repository is created, you can view the image repository on the "Image Repository" page.
-Then, you can perform the following operations to manage the image repository, as shown in the following figure:
+Then, you can perform the operations shown in the figure below to manage the image repository.

 - Filtering namespaces

 Select from the "Image Repository" list for filtering.
-Then, you can select a namespace that you want to view from the drop-down list.
+Then, you can select a namespace to view from the drop-down list.

 - Viewing details of a repository

 Click the name of a specified image repository.
-The repository details page appears, where you can manage the image tag and edit the basic information of the image repository.
+The repository details page is displayed, where you can manage the image tag and edit the basic information of the image repository.

 - Deleting an image repository

-You can click Delete for an image repository to delete it.
-Exercise caution before confirming the deletion to prevent important data from being deleted by mistake.
+You can click Delete next to an image repository to delete it.
+Carefully confirm the deletion before deleting to prevent important data from being deleted by mistake.

-After the image repository is deleted, all container images in the image repository are directly deleted.
+After the image repository is deleted, all container images in the image repository are deleted.

 Click the name of a specified image repository.
-The repository details page appears, and you are directed to the Tag Management tab page by default.
-On this page, you can manage all image tags in the repository, perform security scans, and view the layer information, as shown in the following figure:
+The repository details page is displayed, and the Tag Management tab is selected by default.
+On this page, you can manage all the image tags in the repository, perform security scans, and view the layer information, as shown in the figure below.

 - Filtering image tags

-In the search box in the upper-right corner of the tag list, you can enter an image tag to search for this tag.
+In the search box in the upper-right part of the tag list, you can enter an image tag to search for this image tag.
 Fuzzy search is supported.

-You can click Pull Command for the target image tag to copy the pull command of the image tag.
+You can click Copy command next to the target image tag to copy the pulling command of the image tag.

 - Performing a security scan

-You can click Scan for the target image tag to proactively trigger a security scan.
-When the scanning result is output for the corresponding "Security Level", click to view the detailed result.
+You can click Scan next to the target image tag to actively trigger a security scan.
+When the result is available for the corresponding "Security Level" attribute, click to view the detailed result.

 - Viewing the image layer information

-You can click Layer Information for a target image repository to view the layer information for this image in a pop-up window.
+You can click Layer Information next to a target image repository to view the layer information of this image in the pop-up window.

 - Deleting an image tag

-You can click Delete for a target image tag to delete this image tag.
-Excercise caution before confirming the deletion to prevent important data from being deleted by mistake.
+You can click Delete next to the target image tag to delete this image tag.
+Carefully confirm the deletion before deleting to prevent important data from being deleted by mistake.

-When a specified image tag is deleted, other image tags with the same image ID as the deleted image tag may also be deleted.
-If this is the case, these image tags will become unavailable.
+When a specified image tag is deleted, other image tags that have the same image ID as the deleted image tag may also be deleted.
+Consequently, these image tags will become unavailable.

-You can use source code hosted in GitHub, GitLab.com, private Gitlab, Gitee code cloud, TGit or CODING to compile and build an image.
+You can use the source code hosted on GitHub, GitLab.com, private Gitlab, Gitee code cloud, TGit or CODING to compile and build an image.

 Editing the repository information

-On the details page of the image repository, you can click the Repository Information tab to view and edit the basic information about the image repository, as shown in the following figure:
+On the details page of the image repository, you can select the Repository Information tab to view and edit basic information of the image repository, as shown in the figure below.

-Click for "Summary" to activate editing.
-After editing the summary, click Save to save the change.
+Select next to "Brief Description" to enter the editing status.
+After editing the description, click Save to save the modification.